IIT-EnergySystemModels/openTEPES/README.md

 # Description

 **openTEPES** determines investment plans for new facilities (generators, ESS, electric lines, hydrogen pipelines, and heat pipes) to meet forecasted demand at minimum cost.
-The objective is to evaluate future needs for generation, storage, and electricity, hydrogen, and heat networks.
+The objective is to evaluate future needs for generation and storage, and for electricity, hydrogen, and heat networks.
 The main results are the guidelines for the future structure of the generation, storage, and transmission systems.

 The **openTEPES** model represents a decision support system for defining the **integrated generation, storage, and transmission resource planning** (IRP, GEP+SEP+TEP) of a **large-scale electric system** at the tactical level (i.e., time horizons of 5-20 years), defined as a set of **dynamic investment decisions for generation, storage, and (electricity, hydrogen, and heat) networks for several future years**.
 It is a tool for energy system planners to support the energy transition toward a **decarbonized, reliable, and affordable energy system**.